-- (k) "Performance review engagement" means a performance engagement where the assurance practitioner provides limited assurance.
-In a limited assurance engagement the assurance practitioner's objective is a reduction in performance engagement risk to a level that is acceptable in the circumstances of the assurance engagement, and forms the basis for a negative form of expression of the assurance practitioner's conclusion.
-The acceptable performance engagement risk in a limited assurance engagement is greater than for a reasonable assurance engagement. - (1) "Professional scepticism" means the assurance practitioner makes a critical assessment, with a questioning mind, of the validity of evidence obtained and is alert to evidence that contradicts or brings into question the reliability of documents and responses to enquiries and other information obtained from management and the responsible party. - (m) "Responsible Party" means the person (or persons) who: - (i) in a direct reporting engagement, is responsible for the activity; and - (ii) in an assertion-based engagement, is responsible for the assertions (information) about the performance of the activity and may also be responsible for the activity itself.
-An example of when the responsible party is responsible for the assertions (information) about the performance of an activity but not responsible for the activity itself is when a central government agency, such as a Treasury or Finance Department, prepares assertions (information) about the performance of activities conducted by other departments. - In addition to the definitions included at paragraph 12 of this ASAE, the following definitions have the meanings attributed below.
-These definitions may have broader application in the public sector and should not be seen as limiting existing legislative arrangements or custom. - (a) "Economy" means the acquisition of the appropriate quality and quantity of resources at the appropriate times and at the lowest cost.
+- (i) "Performance audit engagement" means a performance engagement where the assurance practitioner provides reasonable assurance.
+This is where the assurance practitioner's objective is a reduction in performance engagement risk to an acceptably low level in the circumstances of the performance engagement as the basis for a positive form of expression of the assurance practitioner's conclusion.
+Reasonable assurance means a high, but not absolute, level of assurance. - (j) "Performance review engagement" means a performance engagement where the assurance practitioner provides limited assurance.
+In a limited assurance engagement the assurance practitioner's objective is a reduction in performance engagement risk to a level that is acceptable in the circumstances of the assurance engagement, as the basis for a negative form of expression of the assurance practitioner's conclusion.
+The acceptable performance engagement risk in a limited assurance engagement is greater than for a reasonable assurance engagement. - (k) "Performance engagement risk" means the risk that the assurance practitioner expresses an inappropriate conclusion when the performance of an activity is not materially economic, efficient or effective.
+This would arise where the assurance practitioner draws conclusions based on evidence that is not soundly based or that is improper or incomplete as a result of inadequacies in the evidence gathering process, misrepresentation or fraud. - (l) "Professional scepticism" means where the assurance practitioner makes a critical assessment, with a questioning mind, of the validity of evidence obtained and is alert to evidence that contradicts or brings into question the reliability of documents and responses to enquiries and other information obtained from management and the responsible party.

-- (b) "Efficiency" means the use of resources such that output is optimised for any given set of resource inputs, or input is minimised for any given quantity and quality of output. - (c) "Effectiveness" means the achievement of the objectives or other intended effects of activities at a program or entity level.
+- (m) "Responsible Party" means the person (or persons) who: - (i) in a direct reporting engagement, is responsible for the activity; and - (ii) in an assertion-based engagement, is responsible for the assertions or information concerning the performance of the activity and may also be responsible for the activity itself.
+An example of when the responsible party is responsible for the assertions or information concerning the performance of an activity but not responsible for the activity itself is when a central government agency, such as a Treasury or Department of Finance, prepares assertions or information concerning the performance of activities conducted by other government departments. - In addition to the definitions included at paragraph 17 of this ASAE, the following definitions have the meanings attributed below.
+These definitions may have broader application in the public sector and should not be seen as limiting existing legislative arrangements or custom. - (a) "Economy" means the acquisition of the appropriate quality and quantity of resources at the appropriate times and at the lowest cost. - (b) "Efficiency" means the use of resources such that output is optimised for any given set of resource inputs, or input is minimised for any given quantity and quality of output. - (c) "Effectiveness" means the achievement of the objectives or other intended effects of activities at a program or entity